Divers Blog

 How Are Your Divers Feeling?

-Divers Alert Network has decades of experience helping divers in emergencies — and with decades of experience comes decades of stories and lessons you can share with your students and apply on your upcoming dives.
-This story features DAN’s medical professionals assisting an injured diver who made a series of unfortunate and preventable mistakes.
-DAN […]
+Divers Alert Network has decades of experience helping divers in emergencies — and with decades of experience comes decades of stories and lessons you can share with your students and […]

 Read more →